weilingx46/workshop-sassy-hugo/README.md

 ```

 Now to put them to use.
 Open up the `themes/theme-name/layouts/index.html` file
 and lets replace the existing header and footer with partials.
+Replace the existing
+code with this:

 ```
 {{ partial "header.html" . }}